 If you’ve installed vinyl flooring in your home, you may want to consider extending it to your stairs.
 Updating your landing can give your home some more freshness, and matching the stairs to the room they are in keeps your design cohesive.
 Additionally, many homeowners use vinyl flooring on their stairs as well as elsewhere because it’s easy to install and clean.
 Before you buy more vinyl pieces for your home, take these items into consideration:

-Vinyl flooring comes in planks, tiles and sheets, each of which require a different installation process.
-Some vinyl has tongues and groves while others do not.
+Each of these require a different installation process.
+Some vinyl has tongues and grooves while others do not.
 For example, sheet vinyl comes in one large, well, sheet that you lay out and cut as needed.
 With such variation in vinyl flooring, you may pick the material you’ll use for your stairs based on ease of installation and your project’s requirements.

 Many homeowners prefer vinyl tiles for stairs because they are smaller and therefore simpler to lay.
 However, sheet flooring may be ideal if you need to wrap the vinyl around the edge of the stairs.
 Consider the look you want for your stairs and the installation process that will be easiest for you when deciding on a type of vinyl flooring.